Second French intervention in Mexico: Conquest of Central Mexico

 Bazaine occupied Guadalajara on 5 January 1864.
 The liberal generals José López Uraga and Jesús González Ortega remained in the vicinity but carried no attacks.
-After French assaults led by Abel Douay, González Ortega retreated towards Fresnillo, and Uraga westward.
+After French assaults led by Félix Douay, González Ortega retreated towards Fresnillo, and Uraga westward.

 General Felipe Navarrete proclaimed his support for the empire in Yucatan and attacked the state capital of Mérida with the support of French forces, capturing it on 22 January 1864.

 Generals Douay and Armand Alexandre de Castagny headed north, capturing Aguascalientes and Zacatecas by 7 February.
 Castagny was left in charge of Zacatecas, while Douay went to the relief of Colonel Garnier in Guadalajara.
 On 16 February, Castagny won a battle at Colotlán in which he took eighty prisoners and Republican General Luigi Ghilardi was executed.
 The Republican governor of Aguascalientes, General José María Chávez Alonso was also executed after being captured in Jerez.

 Imperialists struggled to hold on to the southern state of Chiapas.
 The nearby state capital of Tabasco, Villahermosa was recaptured by Republicans on 27 February.
 The success inspired a republican incursion to Veracruz, capturing Minatitlán on 28 March.

 On 19 March, the western Mexican commander Manuel Lozada, at the head of indigenous troops of the Tepic district sided with the imperialists.

 Douay headed south, pursuing the Republican guerrillas of Simón Gutiérrez and Antonio Rojas, routing the former, and destroying two factories of arms and powder near Cocula.
 In March, Douay entered Colima.

 González Ortega and several guerrilla bands were driven back into the Sierra Hermosa after Manuel Doblado was repulsed by Mejía in his attempted assault on Monterrey.
 Doblado fled for the United States and died a year later.
 Mejía was subsequently granted the cross of the Legion of Honour by Napoleon III.

 Maximilian and his wife Charlotte of Belgium arrived in Veracruz in the summer of 1864 and were later crowned in the Mexico City Metropolitan Cathedral.

 Porfirio Díaz defeated the imperialist Marcos Toledo at the silver mining town of Taxco on 26 October 1864.
 Díaz then besieged the brigade of Juan Vicario in Iguala until imperialist reinforcements forced him to abandon the siege.
 Díaz headed south to his home state of Oaxaca and increased his troops to eight thousand.

 The Imperialists now controlled the central Mexican states, their major cities, two thirds of the population, mines and agricultural lands, and the main centers of manufacturing and trade.
 The Republicans controlled the sparsely populated frontier states of the north, where Juárez led from Monterrey.
 These northern states granted them revenue coming into the Pacific ports of Manzanillo, Mazatlán, and Guaymas.
 Arms also flowed in from the U.S. states of California and Texas, along with mercenaries.
 The Republicans also held the southern states of Guerrero, Oaxaca, Tabasco, and Chiapas, under the command of Porfirio Díaz.